confuzzed03/projects/providerList/README.md

 The port number on the client and backend service should be `3000` and `9000` respectively which is the default.
 Ensure the backend runs on port `9000`.

 Please see instructions on backend README as well.
 Backend repo is located here: https://github.com/confuzzed03/ProviderService

+### Thoughts

+On removal and creation of providers, the application automatically makes GET calls to retrieve an updated list of providers to ensure consistency.
+This is good for the scenario of concurrent users of the application updating the same data.

+On the other hand, this can be optimized to instead manually update the state of the application rather than rely on the GET call to update the providers list on creation/removal.
+This would boost performance and reduce the number of GET calls to the backend.
+However, this does not ensure consistency as changes in the data outside of the current user will not update unless refreshed.

+I have a commit transitioning the removal/creation of providers to service calls instead of manually filtering providers and manipulating state directly.
+That is what I'm referring to above.